 – Drinking can lead to obesity.

 These factors increase a person’s risk of developing diabetes.
-Therefore, try to moderate if not avoid alcohol otherwise you might have to face dangerous consequences.
+Therefore, try to moderate, if not avoid alcohol to avoid facing any dangerous consequences.

-Smoking – Smokers are more likely to develop Diabetes as compared to non-smokers.
+Smoking might seem non-related to diabetes, but it does impact how your body utlizes insulin.
+Smokers are more likely to develop diabetes as compared to non-smokers, as Vibhor’s condition worsened due to smoking.
 Not only this, if a person with diabetes is a smoker, then he has higher risks of health problems like:

 Quitting smoking is the best option if you wish to control diabetes.